-We need to move from a debt-based financial system (money creation by private banks) where virtually all of our money supply (98%) is borrowed into existence and bears interest, to one of full reserve.
+We need to move from a debt-based financial system (money creation by private banks) where virtually all of our money supply (98%) is borrowed into existence and bears interest, to one of Sovereign Money, issued debt-free by the Reserve Bank.
 Money creation by private banks requires permanent growth in the economy which is not possible in a world of finite resources.

 Who creates money now?

 - How does money get into the economy?